JujuAdams/Scribble/9.0/extended-language-support.md

 # Extended Lanuage Support

-Scribble fully supports Latin, Cyrillic, Simplified Chinese, Traditional Chinese, Japanese, Korean, and Hebrew scripts.
+Scribble Deluxe fully supports Latin, Cyrillic, Simplified Chinese, Traditional Chinese, Japanese, Korean, and Hebrew scripts.
 Arabic support has been partially tested; Scribble aims to support it fully.
 Thai and Devanagari script is partially supported.
 Bengali, Mongolian, and other complex scripts are not currently supported.
 Please continue reading for further details.

 &nbsp;